Styaks Swamp

 Styaks Swamp is one of the volcanoes in the Auckland volcanic field, found in the suburb of East Tāmaki.

 Geology

-It erupted approximately 19,600 years ago and formed an explosion crater around 200 m wide with a surrounding tuff ring.
+It erupted approximately 19,600 years ago and formed a 250m wide explosion crater with a surrounding low-profile tuff ring of approximately 400m diameter from crest-to-crest.
 It is located north of Green Hill.

+Styaks Swamp is one of a line of four volcanoes that lie in close proximity.
+Ash from Styaks Swamp overlapping lava flows from Green Hill suggests that volcanic activity moved from south to north; with Hampton Park being the youngest, followed by Ōtara Hill, Green Hill, then Styaks Swamp the oldest.
+The lava flows of all four spread westwards.

 A lava flow from the volcano forms the southern boundary of the Pakuranga Creek, around Burswood Reserve.

 History

 During the early colonial era, the volcano was a park of John Styak's farm.
 The crater once contained a swamp but is now covered by industrial development.